gabeperez/ph-text-editor/README.md

 - **Image Insertion:** Add images to comments with custom URLs and alt text.

 ## Installation
-To install PH Text Formatter, follow these steps:
+To install PH Text Editor, follow these steps:

 1. **Download the Extension:**
    - Clone this repository or download the `phtext.js` and `manifest.json` files.